Israel

 |

-JUF’s Write On for Israel is a prestigious, competitive two-year education and advocacy program that will teach Chicago area Jewish teens about Israel's history and current events.
+JUF’s Write On for Israel is a prestigious, competitive two-year education and advocacy program that will teach Chicago-area Jewish teens about Israel's history and current events.
 Write On Fellows will receive the training and skills needed to become a leader in the pro-Israel community in preparation for college and beyond. |